Faye2122/yfei0054_9103_tut5/MajorProject/README.md

 Sky particles alternate between rectangular and circular shapes, creating a flickering transformation in the background.

 ### Summary
 Time is the core of the animation logic.
 The `frameCount` variable drives the color transitions between day and night, the direction and speed of river flow, and the rhythm of background flickering.
-All elements change naturally over time without user intervention.
+All elements change naturally over time without audience intervention.

 ---